Convolutional codes from unit schemes: Convolutional codes from unit schemes: general construction

-Consider $G[z]$ to be a generating matrix for a convolutional code.
-Not every choice for the $E_i$ will be suitable or useful.
+Many existing convolutional codes are equivalent to codes formed in this way.
+Not every choice of the $E_i$ will be suitable or useful.
 It is desirable to choose the $E_i$ so that $G[z]$ is {\em noncatastrophic}.
+Also $G[z]$ is required to have rank $r$.

-For definition of noncatastrophic see \cite{blahut} or \cite{mac} or others.
-Here it is sufficient to note, see \cite{mac}, that $G[z]$ is noncatastrophic if it has a polynomial right inverse, that is if there exists a polynomial $n\ti r$ matrix $H[z]$ of rank $r$ such that $G[z]H[z]=I_r$, the identity $r\ti r$ matrix.
+For the definition of {\em noncatastrophic} see for example \cite{blahut} or \cite{mac}.
+Here it is sufficient to note, see \cite{mac}, that $G[z]$ is noncatastrophic if it has a polynomial right inverse, that is, if there exists a polynomial $n\ti r$ matrix $H[z]$ of rank $r$ such that $G[z]H[z]=I_r$, the identity $r\ti r$ matrix.
+Thus it is desirable but not necessary that the rows used in $E_0$ be linearly independent.

-For a given $n\ti n$ system $UV=1$ and a given $r < n$ the method allows the construction of codes of rate $r/n$.
+For a given $n\ti n$ system $UV=1$ and a given $r < n$ the method allows the construction of codes of rate $\frac{r}{n}$.
+A big advantage of this scheme is that the control matrix and the finite right inverse, when it exists, of this generator matrix may directly be constructed from the columns of the inverse $V$ of $U$; this can lead to decoding algorithms.